 What Type of Spilled Oil Causes the Most Harm?

 The type of oil spilled matters because different types of oil behave differently in the environment, and animals and birds are affected differently by different types of oil.
 However, it's not so easy to say which kind is worst.

 First, we should distinguish between "light" and "heavy" oils.
 Fuel oils, such as gasoline and diesel fuel, are very "light" oils.
-Light oils are very volatile (they evaporate relatively quickly), so they usually don't remain for long in the environment (typically no longer than a few days).
+Light oils are very volatile (they evaporate relatively quickly), so they usually don't remain for long in the aquatic or marine environment (typically no longer than a few days).
 If they spread out on the water, as they do when they are accidentally spilled, they will evaporate relatively quickly.

 However, while they are present, light oils present two significant hazards.
 First, some can ignite or explode.
 Second, many light oils, such as gasoline and diesel, are also considered to be toxic.
 They can kill animals or plants that they touch, and they also are dangerous to humans who breathe their fumes or get them on their skin.

 In contrast, very "heavy" oils (like bunker oils, which are used to fuel ships) look black and may be sticky for a time until they weather sufficiently, but even then they can persist in the environment for months or even years if not removed.
 While these oils can be very persistent, they are generally significantly less acutely toxic than lighter oils.
 Instead, the short-term threat from heavy oils comes from their ability to smother organisms whereas over the long-term, some chronic health effects like tumors may result in some organisms.